West Cape May, New Jersey: Local government

+Giacomo "Jack" Antonicello (Commissioner of Public Affairs and Public Safety; elected to serve an unexpired term), who are all serving concurrent terms of office that end December 31, 2025.

+In October 2022, Alan Crawford was appointed to fill the seat vacated by Peter C. Burke the previous month.
+In January 2023, George Dick was appointed to fill the vacant seat as commissioner that had been held by Daniel M. Kurkowski until he resigned from office the previous month.
+Dick served on an interim basis until November 2023 general election, when he and Giacomo "Jack" Antonicello were elected to serve the remainder of the terms of office expiring in December 2025.

 Carol Sabo was appointed in early 2013 to fill the vacant seat of Ramsay Geyer, who had resigned to move out of the borough.
 Kaithern, Burke and Sabo were all re-elected in November 2013.

 Federal, state and county representation

 West Cape May is located in the 2nd Congressional District and is part of New Jersey's 1st state legislative district.

 Politics

 As of March 2011, there were a total of 776 registered voters in West Cape May, of which 249 (32.1%) were registered as Democrats, 284 (36.6%) were registered as Republicans and 241 (31.1%) were registered as Unaffiliated.
 There were 2 voters registered as either Libertarians or Greens.